 Regularly drinking more than the recommended amount of daily units or rapidly drinking too much in one go both have their risks.
 It is recommend that you should not regularly drink more than–4 units of alcohol a day for men, 2–3 units of alcohol a day for women. ’Regularly’ means drinking every day or most days of the week.

 If you drink more than this, the risks to your health and personal safety start to increase – especially if you regularly drink large amounts over a short period of time.

 Pregnant women and women trying to conceive should avoid alcohol altogether and never drink more than 1–2 units once or twice a week.

 If you would like a Health Assessment please make an initial appointment with the practice nurse or Health Care Assistant.

 The fit for work service is available to employed individuals living/working in Westminster, who are on short term sick leave.

 For more information click on this link

 Some services provided are not covered under our contract with the NHS and therefore attract charges.
 Examples include the following:

 The fees charged are based on the British Medical Association (BMA) suggested scales and our reception staff will be happy to advise you about them along with appointment availability.

-Please be aware that due to the increased pressures on general practice and the need for us to prioritise on the clinical needs of our patients we are no longer able to provide the following (these are all outside the provision of work/service resourced by the NHS)
+We are no longer able to provide the following (these are all outside the provision of work/service resourced by the NHS)